PROJECT: Student Schedule Planner

 Student Schedule Planner (SSP) is a desktop application created by my team T12-3 for CS2103T module.
 SSP aimed to aid university students to manage their tasks effectively.
 It is morphed from an existing product called Address Book (Level 4), with constraints such as command-line interface must be the main mode of user input.

-My contributions to the project included adding task monitoring system which consists of firstday
+My contributions to the project included adding task monitoring system which consists of firstday,

-commands to aid the users in better monitoring of their tasks.
+listday and listweek commands to aid the users in better monitoring of their tasks.

 2. Summary of Contributions